VycktorStark/DbRobot-Lua/README.md

 ##What is it?

 Robot Db is a **Fork** that uses a Telegram API written in Lua.
 Its structure was made from the master [Otouto](https://github.com/topkecleon/otouto) [v3.1](https://github.com/topkecleon/otouto/tree/26c1299374af130bbf8457af904cb4ea450caa51) ([@mokubot](https://telegram.me/mokubot)) And it is based on plugin of it.
-This makes it easier to manage the bot's function and command and allows you to split the bot's different capabilities into different files for a more specific view of what to do based on the [SiD](https://github.com/TiagoDanin/SiD) feito pelo [Tiago Danin](https://github.com/TiagoDanin).
+This makes it easier to manage bot function and command and allows you to split the bot's different capabilities into different files for a more specific view of what to do based on the **Ed Project** made by synko developers and [SiD](https://github.com/TiagoDanin/SiD) made by [Tiago Danin](https://github.com/TiagoDanin).

 * * *